 The Carmichael tartan was first recorded by Carmichael of Archerfield in the Highland Collection 1905 and was confirmed by the 30th Chief Richard in 1981.
 It is registered in the tartan register kept by the Lord Lyon in New Register House Edinburgh.
 Below is an example of the ancient Carmichael Tartan.
 Carmichael Tartan good are available through our online shop and the Visitor Centre and Farm Shop at Carmichael.

 The first gathering was in 1983 at Carmichael based on the Tinto hotel, the tour went to Lismore, Stirling and Loch Ness.
 The gatherings in 1986 and 1990 were based at the Peebles Hydro.
 Those in 1993, 1996, 2000 and 2004 were based at Carmichael itself using cottages and local hotels.
-The 11th International Clan Gathering will be held at Carmichael in August of 2017.
-Bookings for this very special gathering are now open.
+The 11th International Clan Gathering was be held at Carmichael in August of 2017.

 The 1986 tour went to Oban, Lismore, Loch Ness, Inverness, Huntly castle and Braemar and Glenshee.